 Reading a self care book can also be a great way to take care of your mind as a mama.

-When I think of easy self care ideas for new mama’s, exercise is the first thing I thought of.
-The other day, Ashton held the baby so I could do some light yoga and body weight exercises, and I felt so great afterwards!
+When I think of easy self-care ideas for a new mama, exercise is the first thing I thought of.
+The other day, Ashton held the baby so I could do some light yoga and body weight exercises, and I felt so great afterward!

 That being said,